OpenXbox/xbox-webapi-python/README.rst

 Authentication::

+  # Token save location: If tokenfile is not provided via cmdline, fallback
+  # of <appdirs.user_data_dir>/tokens.json is used as save-location
+  #
+  # Specifically:
+  # Windows: C:\\Users\\<username>\\AppData\\Local\\OpenXbox\\xbox
+  # Mac OSX: /Users/<username>/Library/Application Support/xbox/tokens.json
+  # Linux: /home/<username>/.local/share/xbox
+  #
+  # For more information, see: https://pypi.org/project/appdirs and module: xbox.webapi.scripts.constants

-  xbox-authenticate --tokenfile tokens.json --email no@live.com --password abc123
+  xbox-authenticate --tokens tokens.json --email no@live.com --password abc123

-  # If no credentials are provided via cmdline, they are requested from stdin
+  # NOTE: If no credentials are provided via cmdline, they are requested from stdin
-  xbox-authenticate --tokenfile tokens.json
+  xbox-authenticate --tokens tokens.json

-  >> Input authentication credentials
-  >> Email: <input>
-  >> Password: <input>
+  # If you have a shell compatible with ncurses, you can use the Terminal UI app
+  xbox-auth-ui --tokens tokens.json

 API usage::

   # Search Xbox One Catalog
-  xbox-searchlive --tokenfile tokens.json "Some game title"
+  xbox-searchlive --tokens tokens.json "Some game title"

   # Search Xbox 360 Catalog
-  xbox-searchlive --tokenfile tokens.json -l "Some game title"
+  xbox-searchlive --tokens tokens.json -l "Some game title"

 Known issues
 ------------